 In the 1600s, French Finance Minister Colbert said: “The art of taxation is in plucking the goose to procure the largest quality of feathers with the least possible amount of hissing.”
 As a tax-focused election looms, we look at the plucking and hissing and implications for high net worth Australians

-In the previous edition of Catalyst, we wrote about the upcoming election and policies proposed by both parties that could affect wealthy individuals and families.
-In this article we look at how policy proposals affecting franking credits and property investment are shaping – and being shaped by - shifts in the investment environment.
+In this article, we look at how policy proposals affecting franking credits and property investment are shaping – and being shaped by - shifts in the investment environment.

 This article, including any assumptions and conclusions, is not intended to be a comprehensive statement of relevant practice or law that is often complex and can change.